JohnDiGriz/WebstoreParser/README.md

 * Url

 # Parser Rules Format
 Parser Rules is json file that contains mapping of ParserRules object.
-It takes form of series of (mostly) xpathes to various places on webpages, where data for products is stored
+It takes form of series of (mostly) xpathes to various places on webpages, where data for products is stored.

 Rules:
 * HomePage - Url of page, from which parser starts crawling
 * DetailsXpath - Xpath to get url of product from page